matloff/TidyverseSkeptic/README.md

 There are several major points to note here:

-* The R learner here must learn two different map functions for this particular example, and a dozen others for even basic use.
+* The R learner here must learn two different FP map functions for this particular example, and a dozen others for even basic use.
 This is an excellent example of Tidy's cognitive overload problem.
-Actually, **purrr** has 52 different map functions!
+Actually, the Tidyverse FP package, **purrr**, has 52 different map functions!
 (See below.)

 * The first '~' in that first map call is highly nonintuitive.
 Even experienced programmers would not be able to guess what it does.
 This